theoutfield/sc_sncn_motorcontrol/examples/app_control_tuning/doc/index.rst

     :depth: 3

 The purpose of this application is finding the commutation angle offset to be able to turn the motor, and the the PID setting for position and velocity controllers.
+The application is given the functionnality to compensate the cogging torque of the motor, allowing a better control at slow speed.

 This is a console app which use simple command of 1, 2 or 3 characters and an optional value.